Please also check our How-to section on this site to learn more about all Tutanota functionalities.

+Emails: You can export/download individual emails or batch-export emails by using multi-select.
 Email import is not yet possible.
 We plan to support email import as well as an even easier export function with our new secure desktop clients.

 Yes, you can downgrade back to free anytime.
 Before this, you need to disable all extra bookings.
 You can keep your main Tutanota email address as a free account.

 Some accounts are automatically marked for approval upon sign-up to prevent abuse.
 This often affects IPs from VPN services or Tor as spammers try to bypass our anti-spam protection method by abusing these services.
 Please read here why the 48-hour wait is necessary to protect your privacy to the maximum with a truly anonymous email service.